wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 ### 💡 Why This Matters

 This workflow stays consistent across all development - games, websites, mobile apps.
-The predictable pattern helps you build good habits and work confidently with any codebase.
+This predictable process helps you build good habits and work confidently with any codebase.

 <a id="customize-your-game-title"></a>